thycotic/ss-docs/secret-import-and-export/index.md

 The following secret template settings **are** transferred with the export or import:

 - Edit requires
 - Field slug names
 - Hide on view

-- Is required?
+- Field slug names
 - Keep secret name history

-- One-time password settings
+- Field slug names
 - Secret template icons

-- Type descriptions
+- Field slug names
 - Validate password requirements on create or edit

 The following secret template settings are **not** transferred:

 - Associated secrets
 - Launcher settings
 - Password changing settings
 - Session recording enabled

 ## Migrating to and from Secret Server Cloud